Prev Arrow Stocks

 What is V.F.
 Corporation?

-VFC (VF Corp) is a global apparel and footwear company recognized for its brands like The North Face, Timberland, and Vans.
-The company boasts a diverse brand portfolio and has a presence in various markets worldwide.
+VFC (VF Corporation) is a global apparel and footwear company known for its popular brands like The North Face and Vans.
+The company has recently seen changes in leadership within The North Face brand.

 Why is V.F.
 Corporation going down?